Yellowstone Park Pass and Useful Information

 There are five park entrances/exits in three states – Montana, Idaho and Wyoming – allowing easy access to this vast park.
 To plan your visit to Yellowstone National Park, visit nps.gov for up-to-the minute information about seasonal open/close dates and road closures.

-Entrance fees are $25 per private vehicle for seven days, or $50 for one year (valid from purchase date).
+As of June 1, 2015, entrance fees are $30 per private vehicle for seven days, or $60 for one year (valid from purchase date).
 The pass includes entrance fees for Yellowstone Park and Grand Teton National Park.
 If you love parks as much as we do, you can purchase the America the Beautiful Pass for $80, which entitles you to entry into all national parks and Federal Recreational Lands.
-If you’re 62 or older – BONUS!! – your entrance pass is only $10 and will last a lifetime.
+If you're 62 or older – BONUS!! – your entrance pass is only $10 and will last a lifetime.
 All passes can be purchased in advance online.
 For details, please visit nps.gov.

 Yellowstone Park is home to more wildlife than almost anywhere else in the United States.
 Visitors are likely to see a number of wild animals in the park, including grizzly and black bears, gray wolves, bison, elk, moose and bighorn sheep among others.